For information on RUSSIA’S WAR AGAINST UKRAINE, 2014 through the 2022 invasion, please click the graphic below:

 In June of 1933, at the height of the Holodomor, 28,000 men, women and children in Ukraine were dying of starvation each day.
 The land that was known worldwide as the breadbasket of Europe was being ravaged by a man-made famine of unprecedented scale.

-While millions of people in Ukraine and in the mostly ethnically Ukrainian areas of the northern Caucasus were dying, the Soviet Union was denying the famine and exporting enough grain from Ukraine to have fed the entire population.
+While millions of people in Ukraine and in the mostly ethnically Ukrainian areas of the northern Caucasus were dying, the Communist leadership in Russia was denying the famine and exporting enough grain from Ukraine to have fed the entire population.
 For 50 years, surviving generations were forbidden to speak of it, until the Soviet Union was near collapse.

 Read more at FACTS AND HISTORY